Southern Cross University: Lismore

 Lismore is a regional city located in the Northern Rivers region of NSW.
 The Lismore campus is set on more than 75 hectares, and houses specialist training teaching facilities including a science and engineering precinct, environmental laboratories, contemporary music and visual arts studios and the SCU Health Clinic.
 The Learning Centre, at the centre of the campus, features individual and collaborative learning spaces.
 As of 2021, 1,805 students study on campus at Lismore.

 Gold Coast

 The Gold Coast campus is the only Australian university campus located at an airport not requiring local government planning permission.
 The campus is at Coolangatta, in Queensland, close to North Kirra Beach and adjacent to the Gold Coast Airport.
-The campus includes general teaching facilities, as well as specialist teaching facilities for nursing and midwifery, and allied heath disciplines such as occupational therapy, podiatry, pedorthics and speech pathology.
+The campus includes general teaching facilities, as well as specialist teaching facilities for nursing and midwifery, and allied health disciplines such as occupational therapy, podiatry, pedorthics and speech pathology.
 Tourism, business, information technology, law, education, arts and social welfare are also taught at the Gold Coast.
 As of 2021, 5,592 students study at the Gold Coast campus.